Options controlling HTTP message exchange

 MATLAB Web Preferences and any proxy set in Windows system settings.

 ResponseTimeout — Seconds to wait to receive initial response

 Seconds to wait to receive the initial response (header) from the server after

-sending the last packet of a request, specified as an integer.
-The default value is
+sending the last packet of a request, specified as nonnegative real.
+The default value

 Inf, meaning no timeout.
 If this timeout is exceeded, then